joelypoley/swiftbolt/README.md

 # swiftbolt
-A janky [compiler explorer](http://godbolt.org) for Swift.
-The real compiler explorer doesn't support code execution for Swift.
+Type Swift code and see the output in real time.
+Inspired by [Compiler Explorer](http://godbolt.org).
+Unfortunately Compiler Explorer only supports code execution for C++.

 # Example